rl8 package

 x – Tensor or tensordict of size

-is typically the number of time steps or observations sampled from each environment.size – Size of the rolling window to create over x’s
+[B, T, ...]where B is the batch dimension, andTis the time or sequence dimension.Bis typically the number of parallel environments, andTis typically the number of time steps or observations sampled from each environment.size – Size of the rolling window to create over x’s

 - Returns: